John Abercrombie Day

 He began having guitar lessons at the age of ten, being initially influenced by the playing of Barney Kessel but also being open to rock music.

 While attending the Berklee College of Music, Abercrombie became influenced by Jim Hall, Wes Montgomery, George Benson and Pat Martino while developing his own sound.

-He worked with organist Johnny Hammond Smith, moved to New York in 1969, and worked on a countless number of sessions and with the early jazz-rock group Dreams (which included the Brecker Brothers), Billy Cobham, and Gil Evans.
+He worked with organist Johnny Hammond Smith, moved to New York in 1969, and worked on a countless number of sessions with the early jazz-rock group Dreams (which included the Brecker Brothers), Billy Cobham, and Gil Evans.

 Abercrombie became a bandleader in 1975 when he formed Gateway with bassist Dave Holland and drummer Jack DeJohnette, forming his own mixture of fusion, light funk, free jazz, and hard bop.